Eulogies & Obituaries

 Sometimes the grief in the room is very heavy.
 If your first joke doesn't get a laugh, don't "push" it.
 Simply transition into the "heart" of the story using the Bridge Technique.
 The audience will still appreciate the lightness, even if they aren't ready to laugh out loud.

-Crafting a funny funeral speech is one of the greatest gifts you can give to a room full of mourners.
-It breaks the tension, celebrates a unique life, and reminds everyone that while a person may be gone, the joy they created remains.
-By using the Bridge Technique, following a structured timeline, and keeping the humor affectionate, you can create a tribute that people will remember for years to come.
+A funny funeral speech can be a real gift to a grieving room.
+It eases tension, celebrates a particular life, and reminds everyone that the joy a person created stays behind.
+By using the bridge technique, working through a simple timeline, and keeping the humor affectionate, you can write a tribute people remember warmly.

-Remember, you don't need to be a professional comedian to deliver a lighthearted eulogy.
-You just need to be a friend who remembers the good times.
+You do not need to be a comedian to give a lighthearted eulogy.
+You only need to be someone who remembers the good times and tells them with care.
+For more on delivery and nerves, see our eulogy delivery tips.

 Informational Purposes Only